 At that time, there must be something about him that you didn’t like, or didn’t agree with.
 It could be anything.
 Honestly, you can’t be on the same page with your partner’s all the time.
 For me, this is the beginning of a real relationship, it’s no longer a fairy tale story.

 This is when you need to be able to fully accept your partner.
-But, it does not mean that you need to accept everything they said, or agree on everything they do.
+But, it does not mean that you need to accept everything they said, or agree with everything they do.
 What important is, try to learn how to keep things balanced.

 Once we have learned about acceptance, we can move to appreciation.
 As I said before, at the early stage of the relationship, you will appreciate everything about your new partner.
 They seem perfect, even the craziest things they do look awesome, or cute.

 After a few years, things start to change, the way we see something also changes.
 You can start to piss off with something like leaving the wardrobe open, even after repeated requests to change this behavior.

 In order to have a healthy relationship, you need to overcome this problem.
 How?
 You need to change your perspective, the way you see things.
 After being married for a long time, let say more than 7 years, you need to realize that loving your partner is far more important than some irritating behavior that they have.

 By doing this, practically your priorities have shifted.
 Changing your partner has become less important than loving them as who they are.
 You shift to appreciate them by focusing on what they do that makes you feel great.

 Out there, lots of married couples divorce because of money, it’s practically a guaranteed relationship killer.
 If you haven’t had a conversation over how money is earned, saved, spend, and shared, you need to do it right now.